Amantini1997/FromUbuntu/AIP/Lectures.md

 CSPs (constraints satisfaction problems) are easily convertible to one another and the solution to one can be, in turn, converted into the solution of another.
 The idea here is to convert the problem of planning into a SAT problem.

-In the context of planning, we’re trying to find a valid configuration of variables at different stages of the planning process such that it yields a true outcome, meaning that there is a combination of states, when put in the right order satisfy the constraints of the actions in the planning domain and enable us to transition from the initial state of the problem to the goal.
+In the context of planning, we’re trying to find a valid configuration of variables at different stages of the planning process such that it yields a true outcome, meaning that there is a combination of states, that when put in the right order satisfy the constraints of the actions in the planning domain and enable us to transition from the initial state of the problem to the goal.

 **How do we convert planning to SAT?**
 <br>
 Our problem can be expressed as

-> 𝝆 = (𝜮, 𝒔𝒊, 𝒔𝒈)
+> 𝝆 = (𝜮, 𝒔~𝒊~, 𝒔~𝒈~)

 Then we create clauses that describe how the variables can possibly change (actions).
 Denoting how a given variable will change between two time points **t** and **t+1**.
 Once we have these clauses, the trick is to find a SAT formula phi 𝝓 and we then aim to satisfy it.